lbucio/your-first-progressive-web-app/README.md

 - [Service Worker Demos](https://github.com/GoogleChrome/samples/tree/gh-pages/service-worker)
 - [Service Worker, What are you?](https://kosamari.com/notes/Service-Worker-what-are-you)

+The service worker is like a shared worker, but whereas pages control a shared worker, a service worker controls pages.

+Being able to run JavaScript before a page exists opens up many possibilities, and the first feature we're adding is interception and modification of navigation and resource requests.
+This lets you tweak the serving of content, all the way up to treating network-connectivity as an enhancement.
+It's like having a proxy server running on the client.

 ## Web App Manifest
 - [Browser Support](https://caniuse.com/#search=web%20app%20manifest)
   - Chrome **Enabled by Default**